 A typical badminton shoe comes in between 250 and 350 grams.
 This is around 25% lighter than most street shoes and can speed up your gameplay.

 At the end of the day, those are really the only necessities for good badminton shoes.
 Asics badminton shoes provide a good balance of the items above.
 Beyond those items, your choice of shoe will largely come down to what you like the looks of and what fits your feet.
 If you have weird craggy feet like mine you might have to try several different pairs before you find something that works well.

 The Asics Gel Rocket 9 is one of Asics flagship court shoes as well as one of the latest additions to the market.
 It is available in many color schemes and a full gamut of sizes so I was able to find one that I liked the look of without much difficulty.

 It fits and wears exactly how you would expect a premium court show to function.
 I have been able to play consistently with it for several weeks now with no blisters, sore feet/knees, etc.

-They are not the fastest feeling or most flexible shoe that I’ve played in but, at my level, my shoes are hardly the limiting factor.
+They are not the fastest feeling or most flexible shoes that I’ve played in but, at my level, my shoes are hardly the limiting factor.

-So if you’re in the market for a great shoes to take you game to the next level, try this one!
+So if you’re in the market for a great shoe to take your game to the next level, try this one!